More Than a Job

 The ideal candidate will:

-• Be licensed or license ready in the state of New Hampshire.
+• Be licensed or working toward licensure in the state of New Hampshire.

 • Love working with adolescents.